 Companion Planting with Beans

-Beans fix nitrogen into the soil, a necessary nutrient for healthy growth of other crops, which is truly a boon to the gardener.
+Beans fix nitrogen in the soil, a necessary nutrient for healthy growth of other crops, which is truly a boon to the gardener.
 The Iroquois people were aware of this reward, although they chalked it up to a gift from the Great Spirit.
 Their god also bequeathed to the people corn and squash, which then became logical companion plants for bean.

 Companion plants for beans or other crops should be plants that have a natural symbiotic relationship.
 They may protect other crops from wind or sun, they may deter or confuse pests, or they may attract beneficial insects.